PoweringChurch/FinancialLit/README.md

 Add money & money tracking
 - [x] Add currency
 - [x] Keep track of spending
-- [x] Add UI
+- [ ] Add UI
   * Keep implementation of ui very barebones and easy to move, all ui handling will be moved into a central module

 Player item inventory
-- [ ] Add item inventory (different from furniture) that keeps tracks of various items, including pet food, shampoo,
+- [x] Add item inventory (different from furniture) that keeps tracks of various items, including pet food, shampoo,
 - [x] Add UI
 Display pet needs
-- [ ] Show pet needs visually on UI, likely best implemented as needs on list at the bottom of screen
+- [x] Show pet needs visually on UI, likely best implemented as needs on list at the bottom of screen
+  * Ultimately chose different method

 Pet personality
 - [ ] Pet AI, include